Flexing RISC-V Instruction Subset Processors to Extreme Edge: Experimental Evaluation

-In terms of energy efficiency, \textbf{Figure \ref{graph:epi_analysis}} illustrates the Energy per Instruction (EPI) for the generated RISPs, \textit{RISP-RV32E} and \textit{Serv}.
-The x-axis represents the generated RISPs corresponding to each target application.
-For the calculation of the EPI, we assume a CPI of one for RISPs and \textit{RISP-RV32E}. \textit{Serv} is a bit-serial processor and has a CPI of thirty-two.
-The frequency and power values were obtained from \textbf{Figures \ref{graph:freq_analysis}} and \textbf{\ref{graph:power_analysis}} for each processor, respectively.
-The results in \textbf{Figure \ref{graph:epi_analysis}} highlight that RISPs can achieve at least 29 times better energy efficiency per instruction compared to \textit{Serv}.
-The bit-serial architecture of \textit{Serv} leads to a high CPI that substantially increases the number of cycles required per instruction, which results in much higher energy consumption per instruction.
+\textbf{Figure \ref{graph:epi_analysis}} illustrates the Energy per Instruction (EPI) for the RISSPs, \textit{RISSP-RV32E} and \textit{Serv}.
+The x-axis represents the RISSPs corresponding to each target application.
+Because a RISSP is a single-cycle processor, the clock cycles per instruction (CPI) for RISSPs and \textit{RISSP-RV32E} is 1.
+On the other hand, \textit{Serv} is a bit-serial processor, and has a CPI of 32 on average.
+The EPI is calculated by dividing the power consumption of the design point at the maximum frequency by that frequency and multiply the product by the CPI.
+The results highlight that \textit{RISSP-RV32E} and RISSPs are about 35 and 40 times more energy-efficient than \textit{Serv}.
+The bit-serial architecture of \textit{Serv} leads to a high CPI resulting in much higher energy consumption per instruction.